khughitt/linear-models-study-group/07-linear-algebra-review-vii/README.md

 Note that the way the problem has been framed above, we are clustering *samples*.
 NMF can just as easily be used to *cluster* the genes (just take the transpose of *V*).

 ![Brunet et al. fig 1](img/Brunet_et_al_2004_fig1.jpg)

+#### Strengths and weaknesses of NMF

+Some of the advantages of NMF include:

+-   Wide range of applications (dimension reduction, latent variable detection, clustering, etc.)
+-   Ability to detect local parts-based representation of a dataset
+-   Straight-forward interpreation
+-   Allows for detection of correlated latent factors (compare with PCA which detects strictly orthogonal variables).

 ### R package for NMF